Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 Coolor- To create the colour chart for website colours

 Image Tools+ - To size all images including favicon.

-<https://www.privacypolicygenerator.info/> - For creating a privacy pollicy for the website.

 Shields.io- To add badges to the README file.